GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

     __GeoTIFF__

     The Raster file as result of the SKetch Map Tool is basically the foto you took of your Sketch Map but georeferenced.
 You see if the georeferencing is correct when it matches the base map.
-Furthermore your tif File is helpful to compare and review the marking detection (vector file).
-In this case your tiff is your "groudn truth" and you can check if the marking detection by the tool is true or if there are pieces missing or wongly detected.
+Furthermore your .tiff File is helpful to compare and review the marking detection (vector file).
+In this case your tiff is your "ground truth" and you can check if the marking detection by the tool is true or if there are pieces missing or wongly detected.

     Question:
     Do your different output match or do you find any errors?

     -> Yes, you are right.
 Unfortunatly, one marked polygon did not get detected.
-This can happen since marking are being detected by machien learning algorithms that can encounter problemas in soem situations.
+This can happen since marking are being detected by machine learning algorithms that can encounter problemas in some situations.

 ### 5. Correct or enhance your data